spring1843/go-dsa/hashtable/README.md

 # Hash Table

 Hash tables are a fundamental data structure that operates based on key-value pairs and enables constant-time operations for lookup, insertion, and deletion.
-The keys used in hash tables are immutable and can be a simple string or integer in basic usage.
+Hash tables use immutable keys and can be a simple strings or integers.
 However, in more complex applications, a hashing function, along with different collision resolution methods such as separate chaining, linear probing, quadratic probing, and double hashing, can be used to ensure efficient performance.

 ## Implementation

 In Go, hash tables are implemented as maps, which is a built-in data type of the language.
-To declare a map, the data type for the key and the value must be specified, and the map needs to be initialized using the make function before it can be used.
+To declare a map, the data type for the key and the value must be specified.
+The map needs to be initialized using the make function before it can be used.
 Below is an example of how to declare a map with string keys and integer values:

 ```Go
 package main